MicrosoftDocs/power-pages-docs/power-pages-docs/important-changes-deprecations.md

 ### Why don't I see Dynamics 365 portal templates in Power Pages?

-If you are using the [Power Pages](https://make.powerpages.microsoft.com) for the first time, then you wouldn't see the Dynamics 365 portals shown in your first site creation.
-However, you can see them in your subsequent sites created, provided that the environment has any of the Dynamics 365 applications installed in it.
+If you are using [Power Pages](https://make.powerpages.microsoft.com) for the first time, then you wouldn't see the Dynamics 365 portals shown in your first site creation.
+You will see them in subsequent sites created, provided that the environment has any of the Dynamics 365 applications installed in it.

 ### Will I lose access to all portals and websites that I created in Power Apps?